mysticatea/appcache-manifest/README.md

                                 Then it regenerates the manifest file when those files are added, removed, or changed.
     --network-star              Adds "NETWORK:\n*" after generated contents.
+    --stamp                     Stamps the output with the date/time instead of an md5 hash.
 ```

 ```